Related Services

 Lifestyle Changes

-Lifestyle changes along with therapy and medication can help treat PTSD.
+Lifestyle changes along with therapy and medication can help treat PTSD symptoms and triggers.
 Specific lifestyle changes that are recommended include:

 - Physical activity: Regular exercise helps reduce stress and improve mood.